hoangsonww/Spot-the-Scam-AI-Job-Fraud/INSTRUCTIONS.md

 - Calibrates probabilities, writes artifacts to `artifacts/`.
 - Generates figures/metrics/tables in `experiments/`.

+> [!NOTE]
+> If you have limited resources on your machine, consider using the classical-only training mode below for faster iterations.
+The Transformer training can be time and memory intensive.

 ### 5.2 Classical-Only Training (faster)

 This mode skips transformer training for quicker iterations: